TamasSomi/the-dining-place/README.md

 * The booking form is validated, so the user can not book a table with any invalid data.

+## Future Features ##

+* Fast login with Facebook or Google.

+* Email sent with the details after booking a table.

 ## Planning ##

  The data model will define a 'Booking' class with the following fields: